parachvte/luban-print-settings-docs/EN/model_structure_optimization/wall_transition_angle.md

 Wall Transitioning Threshold Angle
 ====
-This angle indicates the angle at which Cura starts creating transitions to properly fill the space.
+This angle indicates the angle at which Luban starts creating transitions to properly fill the space.
 Any corners that are sharper than this angle will get filled with variable-width lines.

 <!--screenshot {
 "image_path": "wall_transition_angle.png",